 Password sync is a big benefit that even has me considering a switch to LastPass.
 The ability to sync your passwords across devices, web browsers, and platforms is more important now than ever as most people now use more than one device to access online accounts.

-In case something happens to you, you want a select trusted people to be able to access your accounts.
-LastPass allows you to do just that with the emergency access feature that shares your password information with people you choose.
-Just as Dashline, LastPass uses your gathered personal information to autofill forms and password fields for the sites you visit.
-To give you more control, LastPass allows you to disable the autofill feature on a site by site basis.
+In case something happens to you, you want trusted people to be able to access your accounts.
+LastPass allows you to do just that with the emergency access feature that shares your password information with the people you choose.

 Enpass saves your passwords locally, on the device itself.
 For password sync across devices, Enpass requires you to sign up for a cloud service like Dropbox or iCloud, which is a bit of a drawback and an added cost.